ja-klaudiusz/TurboCoolStack/README.md

 `yarn workspace ui build`

 **Additional Context**: It's important to note that this issue tends to occur only at the beginning.
-After successfully building the workspace once, the `ui` refference should thereafter be available both during development mode and the build process.
+After successfully building the workspace once, the `ui` reference should thereafter be available both during development mode and the build process.
 This quirk seems to be more of an environmental hiccup rather than a persistent problem, and it's observed less frequently on macOS.
+Additionally, it's worth mentioning that this issue has not been noted when using Node version 18 and Yarn version 4.
+Aligning with these versions could prevent this problem.

 ## 📄 License